aknochow/install-awx/README.md

 ## Install AWX to a kubernetes cluster

-Run this command on a prepared host:
+Run this playbook on a prepared host:

 `ansible-playbook install-awx.yaml`
 ##